 Steps to sell your designs and make money

-- Download the template (see attachment on the top of the page)
+- Download the template (see attachment on this page).

-- Upload your logo and fill out the necessary fields
+- Upload your logo and fill out all fields properly (instructions underneath each field).

-- Send the final files to client directly
+- In those cases, send the final files to client via email within 48 hours.

 How to prepare your files for upload